During which phase of mitosis do the sister chromatids separate a... | Channels for Pearson+

 1

-In metaphase, the chromosomes align at the metaphase plate, which is the equatorial plane of the cell.
+During metaphase, the chromosomes align at the metaphase plate, which is the equatorial plane of the cell.
+The spindle fibers attach to the centromeres of the chromosomes.

-During anaphase, the sister chromatids are pulled apart by the spindle fibers and move towards opposite poles of the cell.
-This is the key phase where separation occurs.
+Anaphase is the phase where the sister chromatids are pulled apart.
+The spindle fibers shorten, pulling the chromatids toward opposite poles of the cell.
+This separation ensures that each new cell will receive an identical set of chromosomes.

-Finally, in telophase, the chromosomes reach the poles, and the nuclear envelope re-forms around each set of chromosomes, completing the process of mitosis.
+Finally, in telophase, the chromatids reach the poles, and the nuclear envelope re-forms around each set of chromosomes, which begin to de-condense back into chromatin.
+This is followed by cytokinesis, where the cell splits into two daughter cells.

 Watch next